mukulaggy/doc/doc.md

 # 📘 Chapter 6: Generating Reports

-This chapter explains how to generate and export inspection reports using the PipeCM application after completing manual feature analysis.
+This chapter explains how to generate and export inspection reports using the PipeCM application after completing Auto  analysis.

 ---